Former horse jockey jailed 18 months for sex with boy, 13

 Aslam also admitted to making an obscene film of their sex act when they met a second time.

-On Friday (July 26), the former horse racing jockey with the Singapore Turf Club was jailed for 18 months for engaging in a sexual act with a person under the age of 14.
+The former horse racing jockey with the Singapore Turf Club was yesterday jailed for 18 months for engaging in a sexual act with a person under the age of 14.

 The court heard that some time in mid-January last year, Aslam sent the victim a message via the app requesting sex.